MeatKatlet/language_helper/README.txt

 #todo integrate medical vocabulary
 #test on video translation
     #todo css for words separators - more convinience
-    #todo css for phrase separators - more convinience

-    #todo solve problem in viewing transcription when translation block is very big - transcription goes away upper and I cant see it
+    #solve problem in viewing transcription when translation block is very big - transcription goes away upper and I cant see it
     #todo where is some words in the end of transcription ? test it again
     #| . | - delete this!